newinidte/BadmintonProgram/README.md

 5.There are scopes for betterment of the existing code, but concentrated more on the core and technology as other parts little more time consuming.But happy to structure it more if this soultion is acceptable.

-Sampleout Response in JSON format for POST Request:
+Sampleout Response in JSON format for POST Request(TESTED FOR 3 GAMES):
 {
     "matchid": 1,
     "players": [